Best Belgian Waffle Recipe

 Nutrition Information:

-This Best Homemade Belgian Waffle recipe was originally published on 06/26/2016 and was republished with an updated recipe and additional tips on 09/03/2020.
+This Best Homemade Belgian Waffle recipe was originally published in June 2016 and was republished with an updated recipe and additional tips in March 2023.

 I love Belgian waffles.
 So it’s a constant source of annoyance for me to not find a waffle iron to my liking 🙁 I’ve tried 2 so far that I ended up returning.
 I will try your Waring Pro.
 Nine years means your happy with it!
 Then I will try your recipe.
 I cannot wait to start making Belgian waffles at home 🙂 These look so delicious!